wimpy/wimpy.deploy/README.md

 ```

 ### Docker Registry
-Currently, Docker only way to authenticate a request to a Docker Registry is using the docker login command.
+Currently, the only way to authenticate a request to a Docker Registry is using the docker login command.
 These playbooks will place the config file that Docker generates whenever you login in the command line.
 A "deploy" user should be created to make it easier to deploy from a CI server.

 ## Environments
 The `wimpy_deployment_environment` variable is used to determine which file from your repository to pass to `docker-compose`.
 Typically, you'd have a different `docker-compose` file for each environment.